amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>Do I need to be an expert developer to work with Amplication?</summary>

- Amplication is a great tool for developers, whatever their experience.
-Even though beginners can get up-and-running quickly with Amplication, you own the code and so can make full use of your code-writing talent to customize yor output and work your magic.
+Amplication is a great platform for professional developers, whatever their experience.
+Even though beginners can get up-and-running quickly with Amplication, you own the code and so can make full use of your code-writing talent to customize your output and work your magic.
+Amplication is also a great solution for technical leaders who seek boosting their teams' productivity and efficiency.

 </details>